LineageOS/lineage_wiki/_includes/templates/device_build.md

 {% endcapture %}
 {% include alerts/note.html content=extracting_blobs_from_zips %}

-Now ensure your {{ device.vendor }} {{ device.name }} is connected to your computer via the USB cable, with ADB and root enabled, and that you are in the
+Now ensure your {{ display_name }} is connected to your computer via the USB cable, with ADB and root enabled, and that you are in the
 `~/android/lineage/device/{{ device.vendor_short }}/{{ device.codename }}` directory.

 If the device directory contains `extract-files.py`, run it with: